ArielSemel/Auction-Project-Backend/README.md

    - **Version**: 5.7 or higher
    - **Installation**: [Download MySQL](https://dev.mysql.com/downloads/installer)
-   - **Setup**: Ensure you have a MySQL server running and create a database named 'football_project'
+   - **Setup**: Ensure you have a MySQL server running and create a database named 'auction'

 4. **Git (optional, for cloning the repository)**: